← Back to Recipes

 Blood sugar-friendly whole grain pasta tossed with fiber-rich broccoli, heart-healthy almonds, and aromatic garlic for sustained energy without the spike.

-This Mediterranean-inspired dish showcases how delicious low-glycemic eating can be.
+This Mediterranean-inspired dish showcases how delicious moderate-glycemic eating can be.
 Whole wheat pasta provides complex carbohydrates that digest slowly, preventing the rapid blood sugar spikes associated with refined white pasta.
+With a glycemic index of approximately 42-50 compared to regular white pasta's GI of 32-70, whole wheat pasta offers a gentler impact on blood glucose.
 The high fiber content—nearly triple that of regular pasta—slows glucose absorption and keeps you satisfied for hours.

 Broccoli adds another layer of blood sugar benefits as a non-starchy vegetable packed with fiber, chromium, and antioxidants that support healthy insulin function.
 The almonds contribute protein, healthy fats, and magnesium, all of which help moderate the glycemic response of the meal.
 Garlic and chili not only create bold flavor but may also improve insulin sensitivity according to recent research.

 For optimal blood sugar management, eat the broccoli first to create a protective fiber barrier in your digestive system, then enjoy the pasta.
 This simple sequencing technique can reduce the meal's overall glycemic impact by up to 40%.
-Pair with a lean protein like grilled chicken or white fish to further stabilize post-meal glucose levels.
+Pair with a lean protein like grilled chicken or white fish to further stabilize post-meal glucose levels and reduce the overall glycemic load of the meal.

 Blood Sugar Impact